Kara-4search/ProcessHollowing_CSharp/README.md

 - Below are the steps followed while adding the Process Hollowing technique in the tool.

 	- **Step 1: Create a new target process in a suspended state.
-This can be achieved by passing the Create_Suspended value in the dwCreationFlags parameter of CreateProcess Windows API.
+This can be achieved by passing the Create_Suspended value in the dwCreationFlags parameter of CreateProcess Windows API.**
 	- **Step 2: Once the process is created in a suspended state we will create a new executable section.
-It won't be bind to any process.
+It won't be bind to any process.**
 	- **Step 3: We need to locate the base address of the target process.
-This can be done by getting ThreadContext.
+This can be done by getting ThreadContext.**
 		- **Security Researchers found that the register Rdx was pointing to a memory location.
-16 bytes after this location contains the address of the location of ImageBase.
+16 bytes after this location contains the address of the location of ImageBase.**

-	- **Step 4: Hollowing the suspended process by calling the API - ZwUnmapViewOfSection
+	- **Step 4: Hollowing the suspended process by calling the API - ZwUnmapViewOfSection.**
-	- **Step 5: Allocating space for the Malware Image.
+	- **Step 5: Allocating space for the Malware Image.**
-	- **Step 6: Rewriting PE headers and sections into memory.
+	- **Step 6: Rewriting PE headers and sections into memory.**
-	- **Step 7: Updating the ThreadContext's ImageBase and EntryPoint.
+	- **Step 7: Updating the ThreadContext's ImageBase and EntryPoint.**
-	- **Step 8: Resume the thread with API - ResumeThread.
+	- **Step 8: Resume the thread with API - ResumeThread.**

 - Only tested in Win10/x64 works fine.
 - **Below are the original process and malware process's path**